-- Personal information (name, last name, age and contact information)
+- Personal information (first and last name, contact information);

 - Academic achievements (degrees, courses, etc.)

-- Work experience (jobs, professional practices, internships, etc.)
+- Work Experience (jobs, professional practices, internships, volunteer experience, etc.).

 Just like any CV or resume, it’s very important for the job hunt that your CV is clear, concise and simple.
 No potential employer wants to read three to four pages of a potential employee.
 Make sure your CV is easily readable in one page.